Squarespace Review 2019 - The Benefits & Drawbacks For Small Businesses + SEO

 Squarespace Review: The Time-Saving Website For Small Businesses

 CMS is basically a fancy word for a framework that your website is created on, so that you, the user, can update information and upload blog posts or pages without using code.

-But first off, we need to make clear that Squarespace is not just a CMS (like Wordpress).
+But first off, we need to make it clear that Squarespace is not just a CMS (like Wordpress).

 It's also a website builder, host, security manager, website maintenance, social media plugin, domain name registrar, SSL certificate and email list builder all in one!
 (Amazing?
 Yes!)

 What are the main limitations of Squarespace?

 If you need a lot of functions for your website, like a huge, multi-function, membership-based online website business, Squarespace is not the right CMS for you.
 Compared to Wordpress, which has thousands of plugins and themes that give amazing functions, Squarespace has relatively few.

 For email list building, only Mailchimp and Squarespace’s built-in email list provider is offered.
-(Although there are workarounds if you use code).
+(Although there are alternatives if you use code).

 Squarespace’s eCommerce for digital products

 Paypal, Square and Stripe are the built-in eCommerce options, so Afterpay is not currently one of them.
 Boo!

 There are also limitations on how you can setup your ecommerce shop.

-If you are selling stock photos online, we definitely do not recommend Squarespace to our clients, because you can't bulk upload photos, so to upload 100 images you would literally be at it all day!
+If you are selling stock photos online, we definitely do not recommend Squarespace, because you can't bulk upload photos.
+To upload 100 images you would literally be at it all day!

-If you are focusing on selling various online courses or access to quizzes or other online goods, the limitations are that you customer will only receive one standard email.
+If you are focusing on selling various online courses or access to quizzes or other online goods, the limitations are that you customer will only receive one standard email after they purchase a service, product or digital product.
 This means you can’t customize the email to include special instructions, etc specific to that particular digital product.

 Squarespace is easy to use....kind of!